Community health centers in the United States: Services

-Additionally, CHCs place great emphasis on meeting community needs.
+CHCs prioritize a community-centered approach to address challenges such as low engagement, limited resources and structural barriers.
 To meet this goal, administrative and health care personnel meet regularly to focus on the health care needs of the particular community that they are trying to serve.
 Individual CHCs will often provide specialized programs tailored to the populations they serve.
 These populations could include specific minority groups, the elderly, or the homeless.
 To determine what the community's needs may be, CHC staff may decide to engage in community-based participatory research.
 The success of community health centers depends on collaborative relationships with community members, industry, government, hospitals and other health care services and providers.